 - a.
-Support local business development Maintain and support access to small business capital for local business development through the Small Business Administration, Small Business Development Corporation and other government loan and financial programs. - b.
-Support new and current business development Support economic development efforts that augment and promote business retention and expansion, as well as create an environment conducive to new business attraction.

-- c.
-Support of commercial filming Support efforts to attract and encourage commercial filming opportunities to the region. - d.
-Support tourism economy Support efforts to strengthen the tourism economy, particularly in the shoulder season (spring and fall).
+Support new and current business development Support legislation and programs that support economic development efforts that augment and promote business retention and expansion, as well as create an environment conducive to new business attraction. - b.
+Support of commercial filming Support bills and initiatives to attract and retain film production in the state as increased filming statewide will result in commercial opportunities for commercial filming projects in Mono County. - c.
+Support tourism and recreation economy Support legislation that serves to strengthen the tourism and recreation economy, particularly in the shoulder season (spring and fall).